Ohio Coroner-Crime Lab Improves Indoor Air Quality Using AerosealBilly Pell

 - Results: Sealed the building’s air duct system to 96% reduction in leakage; Eliminated the migration of odors throughout the building via duct leakage

-Once hired, the Aeroseal contractor/partner Service Tech Corporation took only two days to completely seal the supply and exhaust ductwork using Aeroseal.
+When a third engineer was hired to address the problem, they knew Aeroseal was the answer.
+Service Tech Corporation took only two days to completely seal the supply and exhaust ductwork using Aeroseal.
 The final report generated by the computer-controlled sealing system showed a 98% reduction in leakage.
-More importantly, the facility director and the building’s occupants declared the problem 100% solved!
+More importantly, the facility director and the building’s occupants declared the odor problem 100% solved.

 Jeff Hatton, Energy Management, Montgomery County Government: “Sealing the ductwork using Aeroseal not only solved our critical ventilation issue, but it allowed us to lower fan speeds while increasing HVAC efficiency.
 There is no doubt that the duct sealing process had a significant impact on reducing energy usage and saving the county money.”